stats_misc.utils.general

 So for left the alternative hypothesis supposes is to the left of null-hypothesis, while for right we assume this is to the right.

 Calculate the P-value based on the t-statistic and the t distribution.
-The function assumes one want to perform a two-sided test.

 Parameters: